 Last Resort: The Best Way to Dispose of Medication in the Trash

-If you're unable to make it to a drop-off location or the HCCRF, as a last resort the FDA recommends the method below for disposing of medicines in the trash:
+If you're unable to make it to a police station or the HCCRF, as a last resort the FDA recommends the method below for disposing of medicines in the trash:

 Leave medication whole (don't open capsules or crush pills) and mix them with an inedible substance like kitty litter, dirt, or used coffee grounds.